DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 **What dates do the geospatial data cover (e.g, cities, states, countries)?
 Is this data supposed to be historical or current?**

-**What kind of documentation or metadata about your data, data sets, or files has been created?**
+**What kind of documentation or metadata about your data, datasets, or files has been created?**

 ## Applicable metadata standard, core elements and readme requirements